 Please remember to compress the data.

 It is often desirable to show a workflow which involves the parsing or loading of raw files.
-Bioconductor recommends finding existing raw data already provided in another package or the hubs.
+Bioconductor recommends finding existing raw data already provided in another package or the hubs as previously stated.

 However, if this is not applicable, raw data files should be included in the